"Dyslexia" means a disorder of

 What We Do

-Reading words in isolation,
+- Difficulty reading words in isolation,

-Accurately decoding unfamiliar words,
+- Difficulty accurately decoding unfamiliar words,

 Support for students demonstrating these types of reading difficulties is provided through Response to Intervention (RTI), Section 504, and special education.

 - A team of persons with knowledge of the student, instructional practices, and possible service options meets to discuss data collected and the implications of the data.
 If the team suspects the student has dyslexia or a related disorder, the team should consider the type of instruction that would best meet the student's needs.
 Schools must recommend evaluation for Dyslexia if the student demonstrates the following: